Who Would be Interested in Criminal Justice?

 Independent Study & Internship Opportunities

 - Work with a professor through an Independent Study to pursue your personal area of interest.
-Students have completed studies ranging from agency-based evaluations to examinations of social issues as diverse as "punk rock and crime".
+Students have completed studies ranging from agency-based evaluations to examinations of diverse social issues.

 Build your resume with an internships or co-op experience.
 EKU students have worked with: